12 Planning & RL for Transformers (Advanced Topic)

 where \(p(x_{1:T})\) is the probability of seeing the entire sequence.

-Used in time series, sequence modelling, and autoregressive transformers.
+- Autoregression is also used in time series, sequence modelling, and autoregressive RL (e.g., Decision Transformers).

-At inference time, predictions are fed back step-by-step to generate sequences.
+- At inference time, predictions are sampled and fed back step-by-step to generate complete trajectories or rollouts (i.e. it is generative).

-Transformers model sequences using self-attention, where each token computes weighted interactions with other tokens.
+Transformers model sequences using self-attention, where each token dynamically computes weighted interactions with other tokens.

 Self-attention: